The Meaning of Grassroots

 responded with silence or blew up at her.

-authority for the crucial resource management plan to two others who were more "pro-grazing."
-Five months after
+the crucial resource management plan to two others who were more "pro-grazing."
+Five months after Huntsinger arrived, she

 Late last summer, Braun sent an e-mail to the partners in which she tried to set the record straight about several public

-Huntsinger in the e-mail, " … and he is wrong on several technical issues….
+in the e-mail, " … and he is wrong on several technical issues….
 I was right."
-She sent the e-mail to her
+She sent the e-mail to her counterparts at Fish

 Braun's conduct, Huntsinger wrote in the notice of suspension, "has diminished my confidence in your ability to properly